Example: An air conditioner is powered by 800 Watts. How many Amps is that? It’s 5 Amps.

 - 13.64 Amps, if you use 220 V.

 For 25 Amps, for example, you would already need an amp breaker.
-But if you plug such a device into 220 V, the current that is generated is only 13.64 Amps (there is no need for amp breakers).
+But if you plug such a device into 220 V, the current generated is only 13.64 Amps (there is no need for amp breakers).

 Watts To Amps Table (At 120V)

 |800 Watts to amps||6.67 Amps|

 |900 Watts to amps||7.50 Amps|